lorycontixd/RaytracingAlgorithm/README.md

 ## Scene files
 We implemented a new straightforward language in order to create images from an input file.
-You can follow step-by-step tutorials to generate your first image.
+You can follow step-by-step there tutorials to generate your first image.

 - [API Reference](https://github.com/lorycontixd/RaytracingAlgorithm/blob/master/rta.md)